Boston Dynamics adds an ‘arm’ to its robotic dog Spot

 While the latest version of the robot can conduct more household tasks, it’s far too expensive for the average household.
 Boston Dynamics wouldn’t reveal pricing.
 However, its previous iteration, Spot Explorer, walks right out of the box and sells for $74,500.
 Shipping takes up to six weeks.

 Boston Dynamics said it has sold 400 units around the world thus far.
-And the machine is primarily bought by companies that use the robots to conduct tasks that are too dangerous for humans such as work around nuclear plants, offshore oil fields, construction sites and mines.
+And the machine is primarily bought by companies that use the robots to conduct tasks that are too dangerous for humans, such as work around nuclear plants, offshore oil fields, construction sites and mines.

-It’s too soon to tell how the development would benefit Hyundai, the South Korean automaker that announced plans in December to spend more than $1 billion taking over the robotics lab.
+It’s too soon to tell how the development would benefit Hyundai, the South Korean automaker that announced plans in December to spend more than $1 billion to take over the robotics lab.
 Hyundai already had a robotics division that worked on wearable technology, service robots and micro-mobility.
 When it announced plans to acquire Boston Dynamics, the car company said robotics show “potential for significant growth in the future.”

 The deal with Hyundai represents the third time Boston Dynamics has changed hands in seven years.
 Google bought the firm in 2013, but the robotics company wasn’t profitable.
 The search giant sold it to Soft Bank four years later.